-Throughout life we inevitably suffer losses.
+Throughout life, we inevitably suffer losses.
 That is true for most of us.
 Many can gently let go of what they have lost and develop new passions to replace their losses.
-But it is never easy.
-The greatest tragedy in my family's life started when our oldest son, Ofair, was diagnosed with (progressive) multiple sclerosis (MS) at the young age of 21.
-At our time, the medical establishment does not know how people contract MS.

-Ofair Razin, was born on January 27, 1966 in kibbutz Shamir in Israel, the place where I was born too.
-At the age of six months we took him with us to Chicago, where I started my doctorate studies.
-When we returned to Israel he attended pre and primary schools, and later the Alliance high School at Ramat Aviv, a suburb of Tel Aviv.
-After graduation from high school he started his army service where he became an intelligence officer and served almost 4 years.
-We, his parents, could very well have had an early warning signal about his problem in the Summer of 1984, but the doctors missed it completely.
-In the summer of 1986 I participated in the NBER Summer Workshops in Cambridge.
+However, it is never easy.
+Personal tragedy struck again, and it turned over the years to be devastating.
+My oldest son, Ofer, was diagnosed with (progressive) multiple sclerosis (MS) at the young age of 21.
+Even now, the medical establishment does not know how people contract MS. Ofer Razin, was born on January 27, 1966 in kibbutz Shamir in Israel, the place where I was born too.
+At the age of six months, we took him with us to Chicago, where I started my doctorate studies.
+When we returned to Israel, he attended pre and primary schools, and later the Alliance high School at Ramat Aviv, a suburb of Tel Aviv.
+After graduation from high school, he started his army service where he became an intelligence officer and served almost 4 years.
+We, his parents, could very well have had an early warning signal about his problem in the summer of 1984, but the doctors missed it completely.
+In the summer of 1986, I participated in the NBER Summer Workshops in Cambridge.
 We spent a happy summer there.
-But in the middle of it Ofair felt sick and he lost his eye sight; it turned out to be a temporary loss.
+However, in the middle of it Ofair (he insisted on this spelling of his name in order to have a better pronunciation of the Hebrew name in English) felt sick and he lost his eyesight; it turned out to be a temporary loss.
 The source of his problem was not diagnosed at this time as Multiple Sclerosis (MS), an autoimmune disorder that that affects the central nervous system.
-No one suggested using MRI tests, which are now a days routinely used in such cases.
-The actual diagnosis had to wait until Ofair's last year in the army.
-Piece by piece he lost control of his body; but Ofair still took the deterioration of his motoric functions in his stride.
+No one suggested using MRI tests, which are now daily routine procedures used in such cases.
+The actual diagnosis had to wait until Ofer's last year as a junior officer in the Israeli army.
+Piece by piece he lost control of his body; but Ofer still took the deterioration of his motoric functions in his stride.
 He was always smiling and interested in the person he talked to; hiding the inside concerns he had about his future life.
 In the next year when he graduated from high school and was drafted to the army, as every young person in Israel at this age is supposed to do, Ofair's enlistment to the army had been postponed because of the Cambridge episode.
-But he decided to volunteer and made a smooth transition to a career as an intelligence officer.
-Although already handicapped, he had to undergo an intensive officer-training course.
-He did it because he wanted to make the army service a meaningful service.
+However, he decided to volunteer and made a smooth transition to a career as an intelligence officer.
+Although already handicapped, he had to undergo an intensive officer- training course.
+He did it because he wanted to make the army service a

+Meaningful service.
 But in the fourth year of service (as required for officers) the eye infection episode came back.
 At that point, the MRI diagnosis of multiple sclerosis had been made with certainty.
 It turned out later to be one of the most debilitating forms of the MS disease.

-OferWith the MS diagnosis confirmed, Ofair then started a real marathon race against time to complete his college education and built a career.
-His physical condition was deteriorating almost steadily: first he had to use a stick, then a walker.
+With the MS diagnosis already confirmed, Ofer courageously started a real-life marathon race against time to complete his college education and built a career.
+His physical condition was progressively deteriorating: first, he had to use a stick, then a walker.
 I still remember our experience in the first Persian Gulf War.